Called to the Bar

 Marie-Pier has a science background that offers a unique perspective to her practice.
 She is dedicated to advocacy and earned her civil law degree from Laval University in 2006 with distinction.

-Previous to joining WeirFoulds, Marie-Pier practiced at a national full-service firm in the Toronto office, and as an insurance litigation counsel with a Quebec firm for almost four years, where she gained extensive litigation experience.
+Previous to joining WeirFoulds, Marie-Pier practised at a national full-service firm in the Toronto office, and as an insurance litigation counsel with a Quebec firm for almost four years, where she gained extensive litigation experience.

 Experience